Biography

 On account

-to check his generosity.
-Even before his ordination he was sent to different
+the superior to check his generosity.
+Even before his ordination he was

 He was ordained